As usual, the View Menu controls the editor’s view settings.

 - Show Cache

-Show Cache Show all enabled types; Final Images, Raw Images, Preprocessed Images, Composite Images
+Show which frames are Cached Show all enabled types; Final Images, Raw Images, Preprocessed Images, Composite Images

 - Sequence Render Image